devanshkv/bowser_slurm_tutorial/your_heimdall_fetch.md

 ```
 sbatch -n1 -N1 --partition=gpu --nodelist=notebook --gres=gpu:1 --wrap="predict.py -m a -c cands/"
 ```
-This would produce a file named `results_a.csv` with candidate name, probability of it being a FRB and label (1=FRB, 0=RFI).
+This would produce a file named `results_a.csv` with candidate name, probability of it being an FRB, and label (1=FRB, 0=RFI).

 You can also plot the postively labelled candidates using `your_h5plotter.py`.
 The help is as follows:
 ```